 11. Fordlândia, Brazil

 Fordlândia was a project of Henry Ford’s that never came to be.
-The American industrialist envisioned a city located in the middle of the Amazonian jungle where cheap rubber would be produced for his automobile operations, but due to a poor understanding of the ecological challenges, Fordlândia was unsuccessful and eventually scrapped in 1934.
+The American industrialist envisioned a city located in the middle of the Amazonian jungle where cheap rubber would be produced for his automobile operations, but due to a poor understanding of the ecological challenges, Fordlândia was unsuccessful and eventually abandoned it in 1934.

 Want to read more?
 Check these out: